Gilmore Oil Company

 The Gilmore Oil Company was an independent oil company in California which was founded by Arthur Fremont Gilmore after he struck oil on his dairy farm in the Fairfax district of Los Angeles around 1903.
 His son, Earl Bell Gilmore, took over the family business and expanded its distribution network which, at its peak, operated over three thousand gas stations on the West Coast.
-He promoted the company in a flamboyant style with much advertising, branding and sponsorship.
+He increased advertising and sponsorships to promote the company.

 History

 Arthur Fremont Gilmore moved to California in the 1870s and, with another farmer Julius Carter, established a dairy farm in Compton.
 In 1880, they acquired a 256 acre tract of James Thompson, who had gone bankrupt, and established another dairy farm.
 In 1890, Gilmore's partnership with Carter was dissolved and they drew straws to divide their farms – Gilmore got the property.
 He lived with his family in the adobe farmhouse there and, around 1903, drilled for water so that he could expand their dairy herd.
 Instead of water, he struck oil.
 This find was part of the substantial Salt Lake Oil Field and the farm was converted to oil production.
 The A. F. Gilmore Oil Co. initially sold the petroleum and tar for lubrication and paving, but Gilmore saw the potential of the automobile and started refining the crude oil into gasoline.

 Arthur Gilmore died in 1918 and his son, Earl Bell Gilmore, took charge.
 He had initially sold gasoline from a horse-drawn tanker at the corner of La Brea Avenue and Wilshire Boulevard and this became the site of the first Gilmore gasoline station.
 E. B. Gilmore expanded the business, establishing over three thousand more gas stations on the west coast.
 His methods included energetic advertising and promotion.
 He created the branding for Red Lion gasoline with the slogan "Roar with Gilmore" and sponsored daredevils like Roscoe Turner, who flew with Gilmore, the flying lion, and John Cobb who drove the Railton Red Lion to set a land speed record of 369.7 mph.